Matrix Decomposition and Applications: Coordinate Transformation in Matrix Decomposition

 \section{Coordinate Transformation in Matrix Decomposition}

-Suppose a vector $\bv\in \real^3$ and it has elements $\bv = [3;7; 2]$.
-But what do these values 3, 7, and 2 mean?
-In the Cartesian coordinate system, it means it has a component of 3 on the $x$-axis, a component of 7 on the $y$-axis, and a component of 2 on the $z$-axis.
+Consider a vector $\bv\in \real^3$ with elements $\bv = [3 ,7, 2]^\top$.
+It is essential to clarify the significance of these values: In the Cartesian coordinate system, they represent a component of 3 along the $x$-axis, a component of 7 along the $y$-axis, and a component of 2 along the $z$-axis.
+These scalar values are the \textit{coordinates} of $\bv$ with respect to the basis of the Cartesian system.
+Matrix multiplication, on the other hand, gains significance when applied in high-dimensional spaces.